Romans on the Bay of Naples: New Discoveries and Highlights in the Shadow of Vesuvius

 Day 2 - Positano - Amalfi

-This morning we drive to Positano, where we visit the church of Santa Maria Assunta, a 10th century church associated with the adjacent Benedictine abbey restored in the 18th century and famed for a Byzantine icon.
+This morning we drive to Positano, where we visit the newly opened Roman Villa and museum, with its dazzling frescoes.
+Discovered under the church of Santa Maria Assunta, this villa maritima, one of many opulent coastal villas built along the Bay of Naples, may have been owned by the gladiator Posides who was a slave freed by the emperor Claudius.
+After a period of restoration, the villa has only recently been opened to the public.
 After lunch, we travel down the Amalfi Coast to Amalfi to explore the Cathedral of St Andrew first built in the 9th century and which is admixture of different styles from its Arabic-Norman beginnings to the Renaissance and Baroque.
 The cathedral has magnificent bronze doors from the 1th century, the earliest in Italy after the Roman period, and a wonderful Romanesque campanile decorated with Majolica tiles and interlacing arches.
 We proceed to the Arabic style 13th century Cloister of Paradise which has a wonderful peristyle, as well as 13th century frescoes.

-Taking the ferry from Naples to Capri, we explore the palatial Roman Villa Jovis, built by Tiberius in AD 27 in order to provide a place of refuge for him from the machinations of Rome.
+We take the ferry from Naples to Capri, where emperors and Roman senatorial elites built seaside villas in order to enjoy otium, or leisure.
+Here, we explore the palatial Roman Villa Jovis, built by Tiberius in AD 27 in order to provide a place of refuge for him from the machinations of Rome.
 Originally almost 2 acres big, the villa was the backdrop for Tiberius’ purported louche parties.
-We also visit the Certosa di San Giacomo, a 14th century Carthusian Monastery which includes both large and small renaissance cloisters built from Roman spolia.
-After an included lunch, there will be more free time to explore this lovely island.
+After an included lunch, there will be free time to explore this lovely island.
 Afterwards, we return to Naples by ferry and return to our hotel.

 Today we visit Herculaneum, sealed by 23 metres of pyroclastic flow from the same eruption which buried Pompeii.
 The nature of the eruption has meant that organic materials have survived, making this a more poignant site than Pompeii: here we see a wonderfully preserved wine shop, the stunning House of the Stags with its pergola overlooking the sea and many fragments which attest to the everyday life in this upmarket city.
 There has never been a better time to visit the site, as two new museums have recently opened, as well as the House of the Bicentenary opened for the first time after decades.
-After an included lunch in Herculaneum, we visit the museum of everyday life in Boscoreale.
+We start with a private visit to the Theatre of Herculaneum, discovered in the 18th century after statues were found from the digging of a well.
+Still buried under the pyroclastic flow, the theatre gives us invaluable glimpses into daily life in the city.
+After an included lunch in Herculaneum, we visit Boscoreale where we visit the newly reopened Villa Regina, discovered in the late 20th century while digging for the foundations of council housing.
+In contrast to the opulent villas we have seen on other days, this is a modest small holding which provides us with evidence of how ordinary people lived.
+Alongside this villa, we visit an antiquarium which contains remains of everyday life in the ancient Vesuvian towns.
+Here we see previous remains of garum, an enigmatic door mouse jar, as well as Primus’ dog, the famous canine found in Pompeii.

 Day 8 - Salerno - Naples - London